A Smarter Way to Shop for Produce: Dirty Dozen & Clean Fifteen

 Wiseman Health Take-Home Advice

-4. With both organic and non-organic fruits and vegetables, clean thoroughly under cold running water for at least 30 seconds to remove any surface chemicals and dirt.
+3. Whether organic or non-organic, rinse all produce under running water for 20–30 seconds to remove surface chemicals and dirt.